 The weapon's base has its own battery-powered traverse system that can slew the weapon 180 degrees in 12 seconds to fire automatically at coordinates troops input into a computerized fire control system.
 The motorized arrangement can still aim the weapon accurately even if the platform isn’t on level ground.

 The mortar has a maximum range of between four and five miles, depending on the ammunition type, which can include high explosive rounds, shells that create concealing smoke, and ones that release illuminating flares for night-time operations.
-Combined with the computerized fire control system, the earliest versions of the system could reportedly hit targets within an area approximately five percent as wide as the firing distance.
+Combined with the computerized fire control system, the earliest versions of the system could reportedly hit targets within an area approximately half a percent as wide as the firing distance.

 And that has been the goal of the system since it first entered service in an almost emergency capacity in 2011.
 The year before, the Pentagon’s Combating Terrorism Technical Support Office, or CTTSO, rushed 10 of an earlier version of the system, then known as the Enhanced Mortar Targeting System, or EMTAS, to special operators and conventional Army and Marine units in Afghanistan.
 That entire effort cost nearly $9 million.

 “Existing Forward Operating Base (FOB) defense systems currently provide only the capability to detect, provide warning, and assess potential threats,” a subsequent Pentagon budget document explained in requesting additional funds to sustain the project.
 “At smaller, more remote locations, the kinetic response capability is limited only to existing organic weapon systems, which can become overwhelmed; or, to supporting arms which may be unavailable due to weather, competing requirements or Rules of Engagement (ROE).”